Pac-12 Conference: AAWU (Big Five and Big Six)

 On July 1, 1959, the new Athletic Association of Western Universities was launched, with California, UCLA, USC, and Washington as the four charter members.
 Stanford joined during the first month.
 Hamilton left Pittsburgh to become the first commissioner of the AAWU, and remained for twelve years.
 The conference also was popularly known as the Big Five from 1960 to 1962.
 When Washington State joined in 1962, the conference became informally known as the Big Six.
 The new league inherited the PCC's berth in the Rose Bowl; since 1947, the PCC champion had received an automatic bid to the bowl.

+Idaho was never invited to join the AAWU; the Vandals were independent for four years until the formation of the Big Sky Conference in 1963, and were independent in football until 1965.

 Pacific-8

 Oregon and Oregon State joined in the summer of 1964.
-With their addition, the conference was known unofficially as the Pacific Athletic Conference, and then the Pacific-8 (as there already was a major conference called the Big Eight).
+With their addition, the conference was known unofficially as the Pacific Athletic Conference, and then the Pacific-8.
 In 1968, the AAWU formally renamed itself the Pacific-8 Conference, or Pac-8 for short.
 The Pac-8 did not allow a second bowl team from the conference until the 1975 season; in basketball, participation in the National Invitation Tournament (NIT) was not allowed until 1973.

-Idaho was never invited to join the AAWU; the Vandals were independent for four years until the formation of the Big Sky Conference in 1963, and were independent in football until 1965.